bsi-software/bsi-cx-design-master-template-email/README.md

 * __Apple Mail 15 - macOS 12__: Dark Mode not working
 * __Gmail - Windows 10__: Dark Mode not working

+We would appreciate pull requests to resolve these issues.

 ## Emerging issues